by Thomas Hammersmith (copyright © 7/1/15 – updated 7/2/18)*

 So, the truth is, your “new idea” is probably not “new” to either the invention promoter or to the US Patent office.
 This is the heart of the scam.
 They’ll tell you that your idea is “not on the market” and you’ve received “the green light to proceed,” but this is just a slick trick to get your $$$.
 It’s a time-tested formula to build up your hopes and dreams – and then, let you down slowly over the next two years.
 Meanwhile, they’ve cashed-in.

-Please read the “About” page which explains my first-hand experience.
+Also, please read the “About” page here that explains my first-hand experience.

 Questions to Ask Your “Invention Consultant”: